criticalstack/swoll/README.md

 {err="EPROTONOSUPPORT"} => 60
 {err="EINTR"}           => 46
 ```
-_Total count of syscalls grouped by the return-status originating from the kubernetes namespace `kube-system`_
+_Total count of syscalls grouped by the return-status originating from the Kubernetes namespace `kube-system`_

 ```sh
 $ promtool query instant https://prometheus.local '